mozeago/Google-Africa-Developer-Scholarship-2021-Summary/README.md

 1. the request should always come from the server and not the android application.
 ##### Places considerations
 1. we **MUST** display  *powered by google platform* since we are displaying data ouitside of the Google map view.
+#### Localization
+this is the process of adapting your application to locale, market, device.